August 2007 Archives

 The abundant city pigeon, known as the rock pigeon or Columba livia, is one of the least favored species.
 Indeed, humans refer to them derogatorily as "rats with wings".
 Therefore the promotion of pigeon to scapegoat is brilliant, so much more community oriented than finding lapses in official judgment and blaming politicians.

-So a wildlife biologist with the U.S. Department of Agriculture plans to oust them and suggests "netting to block holes and surfaces, spikes to keep them from landing, and sometimes poisoning, shooting or trapping the birds".
+The solution is simple and scientific.
+Aa wildlife biologist with the U.S. Department of Agriculture plans to oust the pigeons and suggests preventative actions: "netting to block holes and surfaces, spikes to keep them from landing, and sometimes poisoning, shooting or trapping the birds".

 Not only could the plan save other bridges imperiled by pigeon guano, it could redeem whole cities.
 Scientists should think along these lines more often.
 It's one of those extraordinarily rare "expert" findings that's actually useful to society.
 Perhaps the levees in New Orleans were weakened by Pelican guano?
 Oh no wait, that's the state bird...